ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Torchlight Platformer Part 2.md

 # Torchlight Platformer Part 2

-I assume you have made [[Digital Garden/Torchlight Platformer Part 1, First Class|Torchlight Platformer Part 1, First Class]].
+Please complete [[Digital Garden/Torchlight Platformer Part 1, First Class\|Torchlight Platformer Part 1, First Class]] before starting here.

 In that we had a jump routine, but it was a temporary solution.